-If you are also dealing with rusty, greasy and grimed grates and grill, then this article is for you.
+If you are also dealing with rusty, greasy, and grimed grates and grills, then this article is for you.
 There are many ways to clean iron cast grate grills.
-We have found the best, easiest, and cheapest ways for which you don’t even have to make a run to nearby All-purpose store.
+We have found the best, easiest, and cheapest ways for which you don’t even have to make a run to a nearby all-purpose store.

 Cleaning the Grill

 If your grate is greasy, a mild cleaner—usually a natural homemade cleaner from the kitchen—will work.
-On the other hand, if it is rusty and hasn’t given the pleasure of cleaning consecutively from the last few weeks, then it is a job of honour.
+On the other hand, if it is rusty and hasn’t been cleaned regularly for the last few weeks, then give it a good seeing to.